GOdogs-Project/Imputation/New_Analysis/README.md

   * It's significantly faster as large chromosomes take a number of hours as an entire unit.
   * Later we will explore which option yields better results.

+* Performing the imputation in 500Mb chunks would look like follows (first chunk):
+  * `impute2 -use_prephased_g -m ../maps/chr2.cf3.1_map.txt -h dog10k_plink_chr2.phased.impute.haplotypes -l dog10k_plink_chrXX.phased.impute.legend -known_haps_g broad_plink_chrXX_gwas.phased.haps -int 1 5000000 -allow_large_regions -Ne 200 -o broad_plink_chrXX_gwas.phased.impute_final -phase`
+  * the output results (per chunk) can then be concatenated.

 ### HPC Details:
-* **Runtime - Approximately 10-28 hours per chromosome on 20 cpus each.**
+* **Runtime - Approximately 10-28 hours per chromosome on 1 cpu each (whole chromsomomes).**
+* **Runtime - Approximately 30 mins per chromosome run in parallel (500Mb chunks).**
 * One script is used for this:
   * [impute.pl](scripts/impute.pl) - A perl script that generates an *sbatch* script for each chromosome that will launch via *sbatch* on our HPC.
+* To modify the settings around whole chromosome or chunks edit the `$chunksize` option:
+  * `$chunksize=5000000;` - Split each chromosome into 500Mb chunks
+  * `$chunksize=1000000000000000000000;` - Set arbitrarily large value to force one chunk per chromosome.
+  * The chunksize option is intelligent, it will work out an appropriate and equally sized number of chunks of a size close to, but slightly smaller, than that requested.

 * run without parameters it will print the commands and scripts without submitting.
 * To actually submit the jobs run with the `--runnit` flag, e.g. `./shape_it_gwas.pl --runnit`
   * sbatch parameters used:
     * `--partition=PlanEx2` (use the CGS cluster).
     * `--mem=60G` (60Gb RAM needed)